stragulus/CaptureRedditPlace/README.md

 # Usage

-On a *nix system (OSX, linux), in a terminal, change to the directory where you checked out this repo.
+On a *nix system (OSX, linux, cygwin/Windows), in a terminal, change to the directory where you checked out this repo.
 E.g. it should contain requirements.txt.

 From there, create a python2 virtual environment using the commands below.
 Note that one of the dependencies is Pillow, a python imaging library, which needs to compile code and thus requires more system depencies.